 Pre-Release Therapeutic Community

-Utilizing principles of a therapeutic community, this six-month program promotes appropriate behavior changes in offenders through collaboration between Windham School District, the Parole Division, the Rehabilitation and Reentry Programs Division and offenders.
-Participants are afforded cognitive intervention training, chemical dependency education, vocational training and self-help support groups - providing the offender with the opportunity to gain skills sufficient to ensure law-abiding behavior.
+Utilizing principles of a therapeutic community, this six-month program promotes appropriate behavior changes in offenders through collaboration between Windham School District, the Parole Division, and the Rehabilitation and Reentry Programs Division.

-In an attempt to reduce the recidivism rate among administrative segregation offenders and assist them in their reentry to the community, TDCJ applied for and received a $1.9 million grant from the U.S. Department of Justice to create the SVORI Program.
-This 63-bed program is housed at the Estelle Unit’s expansion cellblock facility in Huntsville.
-The program provides pre-release in-cell programming, transitional services, and post-release supervision for offenders.
-SVORI is a coordinated partnership between the Correctional Institutions Division, the Rehabilitation and Reentry Programs Division, and Parole Divisions of TDCJ, as well as the Windham School District and the Texas Board of Pardons and Paroles.
+In an attempt to reduce the recidivism rate among administrative segregation offenders and assist them in their reentry to the community, TDCJ created the SVORI Program.
+This 63-bed program is housed at the Estelle Unit's expansion cellblock facility in Huntsville.
+The program provides pre-release and in-cell programming, transitional services, and post-release supervision for offenders.
+SVORI is a coordinated partnership between the Correctional Institutions Division, the Rehabilitation and Reentry Programs Division, and the Parole Division of TDCJ, as well as the Windham School District and the Texas Board of Pardons and Paroles.
 The program is 18 months in duration and consists of two phases.
-Phase I is a six-month in-cell cognitive-based program that is provided through computer-based equipment prior to the offender’s release.
+Phase I is a six-month in-cell cognitive-based program that is provided through computer-based equipment prior to the offender's release.
 Phase II spans 12 months and is a continuum of care upon transition from Phase I. The Parole Division works with the offender during Phase I to ensure a smooth transition.